GeorgiaTech-DDI/people-counter-app/README.md

 Using default provider  awscloudformation
 ?
 Select the authentication method you want to use: AWS profile
 ```
-4. When prompted for a profile to use, choose `default`.
+4. When prompted for a profile to use, choose `default` or the name of the profile you created previously.
 ```
 ?
 Please choose the profile you want to use: default ⚠️ Failed to resolve AppId.
 Skipping parameter download.